zhh2005757/vscode-ros/README.md

 > You must build the catkin workspace at least once before the extension will recognise it.

-To start ROS master, use the "ROS: Start Core" command.
-The "ROS master" indicator in the bottom left will show if the master is currently running, and you can click on this to view parameters etc. If you hit F5 you can create a debug configuration to run a `rosrun` or `roslaunch` command (*not yet supported on Windows*).
+To start ROS core, use the "ROS: Start Core" command.
+The "ROS Core" indicator in the bottom left will show if the core is currently running, and you can click on this to view parameters etc.
+If you hit F5 you can create a debug configuration to run a `rosrun` or `roslaunch` command (*[not yet supported on Windows](https://github.com/ms-iot/vscode-ros/issues/55)*).

 The first time you open the workspace the extension will automatically create build and test tasks and update the C++ and Python paths.
 You can re-run this process later using the appropriate commands.